AdaCore/gnatstudio/docs/users_guide/environment.rst

 *File associations or icons disappear or misbehave under Windows*

-  Sometimes file associations can get redefined under Windows and no longer behave as a GPS user expects (e.g. Ada source files become associated with a stock file icon, double-clicking on a project file opens it like a regular text file, etc.) It might be possible to restore the expected behavior by reapplying the associations performed during GPS installation.
-  To do this, locate the file "registry-gps-<version>.reg" in the root of your GPS installation, double-click it, and confirm that you want to apply it in the dialog that appears.
+  Sometimes file associations get redefined under Windows and no longer behave as a GPS user expects (for example, Ada source files become associated with a stock file icon or double-clicking on a project file opens it like a regular text file.)
+You may be able to restore the expected behavior by reapplying the associations performed during GPS installation.
+To do this, locate the file :file:`registry-gps-{version}.reg` in the root of your GPS installation, and double-click it.
+Then confirm that you want to apply it in the dialog that appears.